huggingface/accelerate/docs/source/usage_guides/low_precision_training.md

 Of the two, `MS-AMP` is traditionally the easier one to configure as there is only a single argument: the optimization level.

-Currently we support one of two different levels, `"O1"` and `"O2"` (using the letter 'o', not zero).
+Currently two levels of optimization are supported in the 🤗 Accelerate integration, `"O1"` and `"O2"` (using the letter 'o', not zero).

 * `"O1"` will cast the weight gradients and `all_reduce` communications to happen in 8-bit, while the rest are done in 16 bit.
 This reduces the general GPU memory usage and speeds up communication bandwidths.
 * `"O2"` will also cast first-order optimizer states into 8 bit, while the second order states are in FP16.
 (Currently just the `Adam` optimizer is supported).
 This tries it's best to minimize final accuracy degredation and will save the highest potential memory.